 Once in a while, students forget exactly how to be kind.
 For this reason, creating a kindness pledge is a great way to ensure students are ready to be kind.
 The pledge may include specific actions you hope to see in your school, classroom, etc.

-Consider keeping this kindness pledge handy and using it daily during SEL morning meetings or as a daily routine before starting instruction.
+Consider keeping this kindness pledge handy and using it during SEL morning meetings or as part of your daily routine before instruction begins.

 Afterward, create kindness certificates for them to take home and share with their families.
 Without a doubt, these will inspire great at-home discussions.